mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProvisioningArtifactDetails** *(list) --*

-          List of detailed provisioning artifact information objects.
+          Information about the provisioning artifacts.

           - *(dict) --*

-            Detailed provisioning artifact information.
+            Information about a provisioning artifact (also known as a version) for a product.

             - **Id** *(string) --*

               The identifier of the provisioning artifact.
-This is sometimes referred to as the product version.

             - **Name** *(string) --*

-              The name assigned to the provisioning artifact.
+              The name of the provisioning artifact.

             - **Description** *(string) --*

-              The text description of the provisioning artifact.
+              The description of the provisioning artifact.

             - **Type** *(string) --*

-              The type of the provisioning artifact.
-The following provisioning artifact types are used by AWS Marketplace products:
+              The type of provisioning artifact.

+              * ``CLOUD_FORMATION_TEMPLATE`` - AWS CloudFormation template

-               ``MARKETPLACE_AMI`` - AMI products.
+              * ``MARKETPLACE_AMI`` - AWS Marketplace AMI

-               ``MARKETPLACE_CAR`` - CAR (Cluster and AWS Resources) products.
+              * ``MARKETPLACE_CAR`` - AWS Marketplace Clusters and AWS Resources